iliapopov17/Human-Microbiome-Research-Manual/README.md

 - `Human Microbiome Research.Rmd` - contains detailed manual of this study
 - `Human Microbiome Research.html` - contains the same manual in `html` format
 - `data_Crohns_disease` - contains the data (`counts.csv`, `metadata.csv`)
-- Below is a description of the study and a biological interpretation of the results in thesis format
+- Below is the description of the study and a biological interpretation of the results in thesis format

 ## Introduction
 The gut microbiome plays a crucial role in human health, influencing immune responses, metabolism, and disease susceptibility.
 Crohn’s Disease, a chronic inflammatory bowel disease, has been associated with microbial dysbiosis.
 Understanding the microbial alterations in Crohn’s Disease can provide insights into disease mechanisms and potential therapeutic targets.